ADMISSION | APPLY NOW | CURRICULUM | OUTCOMES

 The ADN Admissions Committee will select each year’s class from the pool of applicants who meet minimum admission requirements.
 Any application with incomplete records will not be considered for admission.
 The admission process is competitive and completion of minimum requirements is not a guarantee of admission.
 Priority consideration for admission will be given as follows: 1) In-district students who complete program prerequisites and/or general education coursework at MCC; 2) Out-of-district students who complete program prerequisites and/or general education coursework at MCC; 3) Mississippi residents who complete program prerequisites and/or general education coursework elsewhere; 4) Out-of-state students.
-In addition to residency points, an applicant’s competitiveness is determined by ACT scores, GPA, and grades in courses completed.
+In addition to residency points, an applicant’s competitiveness is determined by National ACT score, GPA, HESI score and grades in courses completed.
 Click HERE for details related to the points awarded in the competitive selection process.
+Please be aware that there is no minimal HESI A2 score that must be earned for admission consideration; these scores are converted to points and used in the competitive process.
+Students scoring 60 or less on the HESI A2 will be required to enroll in NUR 1102, Nursing I Enhancement Course.

 All students admitted into the program will be required to pay for fingerprinting and background checks, which will be performed after admission and prior to clinical laboratories.
 These fees will be attached as registration fees.
 There are certain convictions that will prevent an individual being eligible to participate in clinical experiences.
 If a student is unable to participate in clinical experiences, he/she will be dismissed from the program.
 For additional information, please contact the nursing advisor or program coordinator.